Adamcalcasola/password-generator/README.md

 - The user is prompted through a series of questions on what charcter types they would like included in their password.
 - The user can select if the password will have lowercase letters, uppercase letters, numbers, and special characters.
 - The password generator will display a random password with the criteria the user defines.
+- The password generator will not create a password that does not include the character types the user defined.